section-engineering-education/engineering-education/CentOSVsUbuntu.md

 | .deb packages installed using the apt-get package manager | .rpm packages installed using the yum package manager |

 ## Final Word
+The main difference between both of the Operating System is that one is based on Debian architecture while is based on RHEL.
+CentOS is know as more stable than Ubuntu in terms of distribution and when it comes to online community and tutorial Ubuntu has the upper hand.
-CentOS vs Ubuntu comparison, both are famous and one of the best Linux distributions that come with their own set of pros and cons.
+When it comes to CentOS vs Ubuntu comparison, both are famous and one of the best Linux distributions that come with their own set of pros and cons.
 Choosing one is an easy task if you consider your requirements.
 The whole objective of this article is to give a certain idea of both the Operating System.